-- Look closely at Claude Monet's Meadow with poplars, c.
-1875 - What do you notice about the colours in this painting?
-Compare this with a traditional landscape from the 1800s, such as Jean-Baptiste-Camille Corot's Souvenir of a meadow at Brunoy, c.
-1855-65.
-How is it different? - How has Monet evoked temperature, light and the time of day?
-Consider the palette and use of shadow. - Describe the atmosphere Monet has captured in this painting. - How would you describe the brushstrokes used? - A commercial innovation facilitated the direction of the Impressionists' work.
+- What do you notice about the colours in this painting? - How has Renoir evoked temperature, light and the time of day?
+Consider the palette and use of shadow. - Describe the atmosphere Renoir has captured in this painting. - How would you describe the brushstrokes used? - A commercial innovation facilitated the direction of the Impressionists' work.
 Renoir said: 'Paints in tubes, being easy to carry, allowed us to work from nature, and nature alone.
 Without paints in tubes, there would have been no Cézanne, no Monet, no Sisley or Pissarro, nothing of what the journalists were later to call Impressionism.'
 Which other innovations can you think of that have transformed art?
-What might life as an artist been like before they were invented?
+What might life as an artist have been like before they were invented?